 Go cat-friendly—help make vet visits less stressful

 Unfortunately, veterinary appointments can be traumatic for cats and cat parents alike.
-Take Your Cat to the Vet Day, therefore, is about so much more than that first initial visit—how do we keep them coming back?
+National Take Your Cat to the Vet Day, therefore, is about so much more than that first initial visit—how do we keep them coming back?

-According to Brunt “encouraging more pet owners to bring their cats to the vet requires that we simplify the process.”
+According to Brunt, “encouraging more pet owners to bring their cats to the vet requires that we simplify the process.”

-A 2016 Banfield State of Pet Health Report found that 66% of cat owners claim they would take their cat to the veterinarian more often if the process were made easier.
+A recent Banfield State of Pet Health Report found that 66% of cat owners claim they would take their cat to the veterinarian more often if the process were made easier.
 There are a variety of strategies your practice can try to make that happen, like providing cat soothing kits, offering cat-only appointment windows, or registering as a Cat Friendly Practice with the AAFP.

 Emphasize the client-cat bond to engage pet owners emotionally

 To truly help pet owners see veterinary care differently, animal care teams must also find new ways of approaching pet health—especially when it comes to cats.
-Forming an emotional bond with the cat and the client, claims Brunt, could be the key to that paradigm shift.
+Forming an emotional bond with the cat and the client, says Brunt, could be the key to that paradigm shift.

 Using the fun stuff like creating a cat-stimulating environment or teaching pet owners about a cat’s play and prey needs, you gain an opportunity to emphasize the medical needs of the cat.
 When you make the medicine relevant to the needs and desires of the cat owner, you’re more likely to cultivate lifelong clients.
 Lifelong clients make better pet parents—and better cat owners raise happier healthier cats.